Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/preparing-appmodel-settings.md

 ---
-title: Setting up database connections
+title: Setting up Directory database connections
-description: An article describing how to setup Genus Directory database connections as part of the app service installation.
+description: An article describing how to setup Genus Directory database connections as part of the installation of an application server.
 author: sverreeh
 ---